California Fetid Adderstongue (Scoliopus bigelovii)

 The genus Scoliopus is believed to have emerged around 5 million years ago during the early Pilocene epoch.[10]

-The taxonomic authority of S. bigelovii belongs to John Torrey (author abbreviation Torr.), who, in collaboration with John Milton Bigelow, collected and created the original type specimen during the Whipple Railroad Route Expedition in 1853-1854.[7]
-This species has been known to science for over a century, tracing back to 1857 where it was first published in Volume 5 of the 12-part series “Reports of explorations and surveys: to ascertain the most practicable and economical route for a railroad from the Mississippi River to the Pacific Ocean, made under the direction of the Secretary of War 4”.[8]
+The taxonomic authority of Scoliopus bigelovii belongs to John Torrey (author abbreviation Torr.).
+He described this plant for the first time in Volume 4 of the 12-part series “Reports of explorations and surveys: to ascertain the most practicable and economical route for a railroad from the Mississippi River to the Pacific Ocean" made under the direction of the Secretary of War This species has been known to science for over a century, tracing back to 1857 when the volume was originally published.[4]

 References